 Once the claims receivable is established, Ginnie Mae periodically assesses its collectability by utilizing statistical models, which incorporate expected recovery based on the underlying insuring or guaranteeing agency guidelines and Ginnie Mae's historical loss experience.
 Ginnie Mae records an allowance for foreclosed property claims that represents the expected unrecoverable amounts within the portfolio.
-Foreclosed property claims less the allowance for foreclosed property claims is the amount that Ginnie Mae determines to be collectible.
+Foreclosed property claims less the allowance for foreclosed property claims to be collectible.